Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Reflection measurement method

+By applying the planar near-field measurement method to the reflection measurement of millimeter-wave absorbers, the angular response of the reflected waves from the absorbers, including diffuse reflection, can be acquired.
+In this method, we illuminate the test absorber with a horn antenna and measure the waves reflected from the test absorber by moving the receiver with the probe on a two-dimensional plane ($x, y$) (Fig.~\ref{method}(b)).
+The measured amplitude and phase distributions $E (x,y)$ are decomposed into the angular response $I(\theta,\phi)$ using Eq.~(\ref{farfield}).
+Here, we defined the propagation direction of the specular reflected wave as the $z$-axis and set the scan plane ($x, y$) perpendicular to the $z$-axis.
+The $y$-axis is set in the S-polarization direction.
+Note that P-polarized waves oscillate with the electric field parallel to the plane of incidence, while S-polarized waves oscillate perpendicular to the plane of incidence.

 The planar near-field measurement has three advantages.
 First, by measuring the reflected wave of the absorber, we can evaluate the reflectance characteristics in more detail.
 Compared with the conventional horn-to-horn method, the information obtained from the two-dimensional distribution of reflected waves, including diffuse reflections, is much greater.
 Second, since there is no need to know the reflection point of the absorber, it is less susceptible to alignment adjustments in optical measurements.
-Third, compared with horn-to-horn measurements, measurements with a small-aperture probe enable more accurate measurements less affected by standing waves.
+Third, compared with horn-to-horn measurements, near-field measurements are less affected by standing waves because of the small aperture probe with a small optical coupling.

-We evaluate the specular and total reflectance of the absorbers by integrating the measured two-dimensional angular reflectance into different integration ranges.
-The former is obtained by the integration of the reflected waves in the Half Width at Half Maximum (HWHM) of the beams of the feed horn,
+We evaluate the specular and total reflectance of the absorbers by integrating the measured two-dimensional angular responses into different integration ranges.
+The former is obtained by the integration of the reflected waves in the half width at half maximum (HWHM) of the beams of the horn antenna,

 which is considered to be similar to the conventional horn-to-horn measurement.
-The latter is obtained by the integration of the entire two-dimensional angular reflectance ($0 \leq \theta \leq \theta_{\text{max}}$),
+The latter is obtained by the integration of the entire two-dimensional angular reflectance ($0^\circ \leq \theta \leq \theta_{\text{max}}$),